RBVI/chimerax-recipes/hide_diagonals/hide_diagonals.md

      shape rectangle width 20 height 20
      surface style #3 mesh

 But the rectangle is made up of triangles so the mesh shows triangles.
-The Python code [hide_diagonals.py](hide_diagonals.py) below define a command hidediagonals that hides the lines that are not parallel x or y or z axes.
+The Python code [hide_diagonals.py](hide_diagonals.py) below defines a command hidediagonals that hides the lines that are not parallel x or y or z axes.

 <img src="triangle_mesh.png" width="400">
 <img src="square_mesh.png" width="400">